The Notorious Lone Wolf: Production

-After a sickly Warren William decided to discontinue playing the title character Lone Wolf, Gerald Mohr was roped in by Columbia Pictures, the production company and the distributor, to replace William.
+After a sickly Warren William decided to stop playing the title character, Gerald Mohr was brought in by Columbia Pictures, the production company and the distributor, to replace William.
 Mohr had previously acted as a minor figure in One Dangerous Night (1943), the ninth Lone Wolf film.
 Eric Blore continued playing Lanyard's butler Jamison, his ninth time doing so, while Janis Carter acted as Lanyard's lover.
-A kissing scene between Carter's character and Mohr's one was described as "daring" for the time period it was made in.
+A kissing scene between Carter's character and Mohr's one was described as "daring" for the time period.

 While still a work-in-progress, the film was referred to as The Lone Wolf on Broadway.
 D. Ross Lederman served as director of the film.
 Ted Richmond was in charge of production for Columbia Pictures, while Martin Berkeley and Edward Dein wrote the screenplay based on a story by William J. Bowers.
 Burnett Guffey signed on as cinematographer.
 The set decorator was Frank Kramer.
 Mischa Bakaleinikoff headed the musical direction, and Richard Fantl edited the film.
 Principal photography officially began on October 22, 1945, and ended on November 5, 1945.